DouglasCarvalhoPereira/nork_town/README.md

 Carford car shop want a system where they can add car owners and cars.
 Car owners may not have cars yet, they need to be marked as a sale opportunity.
 Cars cannot exist in the system without owners.

+If you want to contribute the code, feel free.
+I couldn't run docker compose and ended up delivering the project in an env.

 ## Technologies

 - Python